You started a business. It is growing. What should you do?

 Most businesses start off as sole proprietorships, being the simplest form of business organization.
 It is also the most straightforward business structure, with less paperwork, and of course, less complexity.

 However, as your business grows, you need to think long term.
-You must enhance the protection for your personal assets, to get more financing, to streamline the ownership structure, and to gain more credibility.
-To do so, it would be a wise business decision to turn your sole proprietorship into a corporation.
-Just look at these advantages.
+You have to enhance the protection for your personal assets, to get more financing, to streamline the ownership structure, and to gain more credibility.
+In order to do so, it would be a wise business decision to turn your sole proprietorship into a corporation.
+I mean, just look at these advantages.

 Corporations in the Philippines enjoy several tax advantages, such as savings on self-employment taxes and deductibility on workers’ compensation and health insurance premiums.
 The tax savings are significant especially if the business produces large profits.

 Being a separate legal entity, a corporation is a separate taxpayer with its own Taxpayer Identification Number (TIN).
 As such, it pays its own taxes, including withholding taxes, income taxes, and business taxes.

 In the Philippines, there is a perception that sole proprietorships are “small scale” businesses, while corporations are large scale operations.